ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

 source languages such as Python, R, Julia and NCL but we will focus on understanding and writing Python diagnostics in this lesson.
-In order to access existing diagnostics or to write your own, please install ESMValTool in the development mode on your machine using the instructions from [here](https://esmvalgroup.github.io/ESMValTool_Tutorial/08-development-setup/index.html).
+In order to access existing diagnostics or to write your own, please install ESMValTool in the development mode on your machine using the instructions from [this episode](08-development-setup/index.html).

 ## Understanding an existing Python diagnostic
 We revisit a recipe we have seen before, [recipe_python.yml](https://github.com/ESMValGroup/ESMValTool/blob/master/esmvaltool/recipes/examples/recipe_python.yml) and the diagnostic script called by this recipe -- [diag_scripts/examples/diagnostic.py](https://github.com/ESMValGroup/ESMValTool/blob/master/esmvaltool/diag_scripts/examples/diagnostic.py).
 For reference, we have the diagnostic file in the dropdown box below.